Giovanni Savarese: New York Cosmos

 On December 13, 2017, the Cosmos announced that Savarese would leave the club "to pursue other coaching opportunities".

 Portland Timbers

 On December 18, 2017, Savarese was announced as the head coach of the Portland Timbers, the third head coach in their MLS history.

 Under Savarese, Portland made the postseason four times in five full seasons, including losses in MLS Cup 2018 and 2021.
 His five and a half years at the helm in Portland represented the longest coaching tenure for the club in the MLS era.
 On August 21, 2023, the Timbers announced they had let go of Savarese.

+Melbourne Victory

+On June 18, 2026, Savarese was announced as the head coach of Melbourne Victory.

 International career

 Born in Venezuela, Savarese is of Italian descent.
-He earned 30 caps for Venezuela, scoring 10 goals – including 3 in World Cup qualifiers.
+He earned 30 caps for Venezuela, scoring ten goals – including three in FIFA World Cup qualifiers.
 His most notable goal was against Argentina in 1996.

 Broadcasting

-Giovanni Savarese worked as a soccer analyst for ESPN International and ESPN Deportes.
+Giovanni Savarese worked as a soccer analyst on ESPN broadcasts, starting in 2006 while also running the New York Red Bulls' youth development program.
+He continued to appear on ESPN through 2017.

+In late 2023, he was hired as a commentator on MLS Season Pass, initially to provide Spanish-language analysis during the MLS Cup Playoffs.